bclutter455/bclutter455/README.md

 - 👋 Hi, I’m @bclutter455
-- 👀 I’m interested in data and computer numarical control
+- 👀 I’m interested in data and building nic nacs
-- 🌱 I’m currently learning some C and visual stuff. do a lot of matlab
+- 🌱 I’m currently learning some C and websites.
+Also did a lot of matlab for college
-- 💞️ I’m looking to collaborate on idk
 - 📫 Reach me here

 <!---